Number and location of pre-images under harmonic mappings in the plane: Preliminaries

-\item If $\psi(t_0) = 0$, the tangent to the caustic becomes zero.
-If the sign of $\psi$ changes at $t_0$, then $(f \circ \gamma)(t_0)$ is called a \emph{cusp} of the caustic.
-At a cusp, the argument of the tangent vector changes by $+\pi$.
-Note that the caustic either has only a finite number of cusps, or degenerates to a single point.
+\item At a cusp, the tangent vector becomes zero and the argument of the tangent vector jumps by $+\pi$.
+Note that the caustic either has only a finite number of cusps, or degenerates to a single point by Lemma~\ref{lem:tangent_to_caustic}.